mattrips/scratchPad/ProtocolConformance 200703.md

 extension S: P {}
 ```

-### 1.5.2 Implementations on Different Protocols
+### 1.5.2 Implementations on Two Different Protocols
 *Subject to the limitation stated in Section 1.5.4*, if one implementation is declared in an extension of one protocol and another implementation is declared in an extension of another protocol, then:
 (i) if one of the protocols refines the other protocol, the implementation declared in an extension of the more refined protocol is the more specialized; and
 (ii) otherwise, it is ambiguous which implementation is the more specialized.

 ### 1.5.3 Implementations on Same Type
-If two implementations are both declared on the same type (whether in the declaration and/or an extension) or are both declared in extensions of the same protocol, then:
+If two implementations are both declared on the same type (whether in the declaration and/or an extension), then:
 (i) if one of the two implementations is declared in a scope that is more constrained than scope in which the other implementation is declared, the implementation in the more constrained scope is the more specialized implementation; and
 (ii) otherwise, it is ambiguous whether *i<sub>1</sub>* or *i<sub>2</sub>* is more specialized.